How Do School Counselors Help Kids?

 School counselors are people you can turn to when you need help.
-They are good listeners, and they want to help you get the most out of school.
-School counselors help students handle all types of problems.
-For example, they can help if a kid is:
+They are good listeners.
+They want to help you get the most out of school.
+They help students handle all types of problems.
+They want to make school a welcoming place for everyone.

 - new to the school and doesn't have friends yet

 - upset about a family problem, such as divorce or death of a loved one

 Your school counselor is someone you can talk with if you have a problem.